c2h2/arm_c_benchmark/README.md

 arm_c_benchmark
 ===============
-This simple benchmark tests single core performance of CPU and RAM
+This simple benchmark tests single core performance of CPU and RAM.

+You can also use different compiler to build this to in order to explore diff between compilers.

 Results
 =======

-4.2GHz Core-i5 3570K DDR31600 VM
+4.2GHz Core-i5 3570K DDR3 1600 VM
 ---------------------------------
     BENCHMARK: 0| malloc and free in Ktimes/sec  : 34141 .
     BENCHMARK: 1| memcpy of 256KB data in MB/s   : 18053 .